Skip to content

 4.1 Exclusive client

-The Legal Office represents the interests of the University.
+The Legal Office represents and acts in the interests of the University.

-Employees may only engage with the Legal Office on legal problems or issues concerning the University.
-The Legal Office cannot advise Employees or Students on personal or domestic matters or in relation to a complaint, claim or matter raised by an Employee or Student against the University.
+The Legal Office may only be engaged on legal matters concerning the University.
+The Legal Office cannot provide advice or assistance in relation to personal matters or in relation to a complaint, dispute, claim or other matter raised by a person against the University, including such matters which arise out of their employment by, engagement with, or enrolment at the University.

-The Legal Office may facilitate the use of External Lawyers to provide specific legal services.
+The Legal Office will from time to time facilitate the engagement of External Lawyers to provide specialist legal services.

 4.3 Legal Services

-• advice on or review of University agreements or contracts, including drafting terms and conditions which are compliant with the law and ensuring that the commercial terms directed by the Decision-maker are expressed in a way that is legally enforceable;
+• advice on University agreements or contracts, including the preparation of terms and conditions which are compliant with law, and advising how to express the commercial terms directed by the Decision-maker in a way that is legally enforceable.

 5 References